 A brand should aim to connect below the surface level with its customers in order to create lasting relationships; this is important because in a world of plenty options, social media and quick fixes; you want to create a brand that will stay and keep its customers too.
 It goes without saying that it is essential for a business to invest in building a brand that will not stagnate but one that will grow and evolve without losing itself or compromising its personality.

 So, what are people saying about your brand?
 Are they saying anything at all?
 Because we know for sure that the millions of fans who are besotted with Beyoncé’s brand are constantly raving about it, losing their voices and literally shedding tears as a token of their love!
 What about yours?
 Your brand needs you to go beyond your logo and push further into spaces where people will have no other choice but to breathe in its core values and personality.

 What you also need to understand about a brand is that it is “an accumulation of emotional and functional associations.”
 What emotion do you want to evoke in your (potential) customers?
 What do you want them to feel when they think about your brand?
-Beyoncé’s brand empowers and evokes a feeling of freedom.
-What promise is your brand making and will it perform and meet customer’s expectations?
-These are important questions that need answers because what your brand is able to achieve conditions the expectations of a customer regarding your product.
-A strong brand is set apart in the marketplace through the information it is able to express about the business.
+Beyoncé’s brand empowers, and it evokes a feeling of freedom.
+What promise is your brand making and will it perform and meet your customers’ expectations?
+These are important questions that need answers because what your brand is able to achieve will determine what a customer expects from your product or service.
+What makes a strong brand stand out in the marketplace is the information it shares about the business.
 Consider leading brands such as Coca Cola, Toyota, Apple etc.

 At this stage, you might be able to respond to the question posed at the beginning of this article.
 What is your understanding of a brand?
 Are you getting there?
 Here’s a final thought for us to reflect on: “A brand is an overall experience of a customer that distinguishes an organisation or product from its rivals in the eyes of the customer.”